-If you love making your own soup, but are tired of spending half your weekend cooking and washing up in the process, a soup maker could be for you.
+If you love homemade soup, but are short on time or energy, a soup maker could be for you.

-- Look like a normal blender but usually bigger
+- Look like a normal blender but are usually bigger

 - More flexible, especially for blending different quantities

-Sauté feature: Some soup makers allow you to lightly fry your meat or vegetables in the blender before cooking.
-Our tests found that this can make a real difference to the flavour of your soup.
-You can, of course, sauté your ingredients in a frying pan before adding them to your soup maker, but it all adds to the washing-up.
+Sauté feature: Some soup makers allow you to lightly fry your meat or vegetables before cooking.
+We found that this can make a real difference to the flavour of your soup.

 Sautéing ingredients before cooking can really improve the flavour of your soup.

-Time: Some soup blenders can whip up hot soup from scratch in around seven minutes.
-However, this is a noisy method that involves blending on full power for the whole time.
-Most soup makers cook the ingredients first, which takes longer - usually between 20 and 30 minutes - but is less of an assault on your eardrums.
+Cooking time: Some soup blenders can whip up hot soup from scratch in around eight minutes.
+However, this is noisy as you have to blend on full power for the whole time.
+Most soup makers cook ingredients first, which takes between 20 and 30 minutes.

 Cleaning: If you want to make soup quickly, don't forget to factor in clean-up time.
 It's no use making speedy soup and then spending ages clearing up.
-Look for soup blenders with dishwasher-proof parts or soup makers with non-stick coatings to make cleaning easier.
-Our soup maker reviews also highlight which ones are easiest to clean.
+Look for soup blenders with dishwasher-proof parts, pre-cleaning programs, and non-stick coatings to make it easier.
+Our soup maker reviews reveal which models are easiest to clean.

-Morphy Richards pioneered the soup maker, and its soup makers continue to be very popular.
+Morphy Richards kicked off the soup maker trend and has one of the largest ranges around.
 A couple of its most recent models, the Morphy Richards Total Control and the Morphy Richards Sauté and Soup maker 501014, have a sauté feature, meaning you can sear meat, spices and vegetables before cooking - or even toast croutons.
 If you aren't fussed about sautéing, the Morphy Richards 501013 is identical to the 501014, minus the sauté function, and is around £10 cheaper.

-Older models, such as the Morphy Richards 48822 soup maker, still sell well - the main difference on newer models is the redesigned lid and handle.
-Morphy Richards says that the angled display makes it easier to select blending programmes.
+Older models, such as the Morphy Richards 48822 soup maker, are still around online - the main difference on newer models is the redesigned lid and handle.
+Morphy Richards says that the newer angled display makes it easier to select blending programmes.
 You can see how the various models stack up against each other by checking our Morphy Richards soup maker reviews.

 - Features: smooth, medium and chunky soup, sauté function, five temperature settings, blend, pre-clean, reheat and keep-warm, recipes included.

-Launched in 2017, this soup maker offers additional functionality over older Morphy Richards models, and allows you to make a broader range of portion sizes, including enough soup for two.
-You can also get a medium-textured soup if smooth or chunky don't fit the bill.
+This premium soup maker offers extra functionality over cheaper Morphy Richards models, and allows you to make a broader range of portion sizes, including enough soup for two.
+You can also make a medium-textured soup if smooth or chunky don't fit the bill.

-See our full Morphy Richards Total Control soup maker review.
+See the full Morphy Richards Total Control soup maker review.

-- Features: sauté, smooth and chunky soup, smoothies, blend, pause function, non-stick coating, recipes included
+- Features: sauté, smooth and chunky soup, smoothies, blend, pause function, recipes included

-This soup maker can sauté, cook and blend ingredients to make a variety of soup and smoothie recipes.
-It will make smooth or chunky soup.
-Sautéing food, such as onions or meat, prior to cooking should result in tastier soups.
+This is Morphy Richard's classic soup maker.
+It can sauté, cook and blend ingredients to make a variety of soup and smoothie recipes.

 Read the full Morphy Richards Sauté and Soup review to get our verdict.

-- Features: smooth and chunky soup, smoothies, compote, self-cleaning function, keep-warm setting, recipes included
+- Features: smooth and chunky soup, smoothies, self-cleaning function, recipes included

 - Features: smooth and chunky soup, blend, measuring jug, safety cut-out sensor, recipes included